ethereum/execution-apis/src/engine/shanghai.md

       - `ExecutionPayloadV1` **MUST** be returned if the payload `timestamp` is lower than the Shanghai timestamp
       - `ExecutionPayloadV2` **MUST** be returned if the payload `timestamp` is greater or equal to the Shanghai timestamp
   - `blockValue` : `QUANTITY`, 256 Bits - The expected value to be received by the `feeRecipient` in wei
+  - `shouldOverrideBuilder` : `BOOLEAN` - Suggestion from the EL to use this `executionPayload` instead of an externally provided one
 * error: code and message set in case an exception happens while getting the payload.

 #### Specification